himalalps/ics23-hw/hw5.md

 PUSH H
 ```

-1. What dose the stack contain after the `PUSH H`
+1. What dose the stack contain after the `PUSH H` ?
 2. At which point does the stack contain the most element?

-Without removing the element left on the stack from the previous operations, we change this stack to a queue (the front of queue is the top of stack), and perform
+Without removing the element left in the stack from the previous operations, we change this stack to a queue (the front of queue is the top of stack), and perform

 ```
-PUSH I
+ENQUEUE I
-POP
+DEQUEUE
-PUSH J
+ENQUEUE J
-PUSH K
+ENQUEUE K
-POP
+DEQUEUE
-PUSH L
+ENQUEUE L
-POP
+DEQUEUE
-POP
+DEQUEUE
-POP
+DEQUEUE
-POP
+DEQUEUE
-PUSH M
+ENQUEUE M
-POP
+DEQUEUE
 ```

-3. What does the stack contain now
+3. What does the stack contain now?

 ## T10

-Write a function that implements another stack function, peek.
-Peek returns the value of the first element on the stack without removing the element from the stack.
-Peek should also do underflow error checking. （Suppose the pointer of top of the stack is in R6)
+Write a function that implements another stack function, `PEEK`. `PEEK` returns the value of the top element of the stack without removing the element from the stack.
+The return value is stored in `R0`, so you don't need to save `R0`. `PEEK` should also do underflow error checking: if an underflow occurs, you should output the string "Stack underflow error" and halt.
+(Suppose the pointer of top of the stack is in `R6`, and the stack can only take up the memory space from `x3FFF` to `x3FF0`)